How to Run a New Apache JMeter Load Test

 Test Configuration

-Here is where you need to upload your own JMX test script files.
-You can upload only one JMX file per test, and multiple CSV files if you need it.
+Here is where you upload your JMX test script file (one per test) and any CSV files you might need.

 Upload Apache JMeter Scripts

-After you've configured your load test and uploaded all necessary test files, you can start your load test.
+After configuring your load test and uploading all necessary files, click Run Test to start your JMeter load test.